andrewhao/built-to-last-talk/slides.md

 ## A peek into the life of our systems:

 * Marketing wants us to generate 5000 promo codes

+???

+If you ask me, that sounds like change!
+And that change seems to be driven by several groups from within the company, each with its own competing business priorities.

 --
 * Finance needs us to implement a new audit log